engraving-challenges/main/3-workflow.md

 So, if adjusting a dynamic makes a slur move and collide with something else, please make a commit in that state and then a separate commit for fixing the collision that ensued.

+## Commit strategies

+Please commit very often.
+We're particularly interested in the detailed documentation of the progress, therefore we need this information.
+In general, commit any individual modification or coherent set of changes.
+This may for example be the addition of a complete voice, the definition of a page layout or (later in the project) a single fixed pitch or positioning.
+We know that with binary files this will bloat the size of the repository because binary files aren't really suitable to be version controlled, but we'll accept this for the sake of transparency.
+Use commit messages to leave as much information as possible about what you did.
+You can also use them to store timing information.
+Please make the title of the commit (the "Commit summary" on Github's website) as clear as possible because that's what one will see when browsing the project history.
+Please don't exceed 50 characters for the message header and 80 characters for the message body.
+Use hard line breaks and avoid whitespace at line ends.

 ---